Cristal32/TCP_performance_NS_Simulation/README.md

 # TCP_performance_NS_Simulation
-Evaluating the performance of two TCP variants: TCP Vegas and TCP new Reno in a simulated SANET network
+Evaluating the performance of two TCP variants: TCP Vegas and TCP new Reno in a simulated SANET network.

 Our goal is to compare which TCP variant is best fit in a SANET (Static Ad hoc Network) environment.
-One of the effective indicators we an use to compare is the Packet Loss Ration (PLR).
+One of the effective indicators we can use to compare is the Packet Loss Ration (PLR).

 ## Tools:
 - NS2 (v2.35) Network Simulator